The Longaberger Company: Basket building

 In the 1990s, Longaberger commissioned NBBJ and Korda Nemeth Engineering to build an unusual headquarters on a 21.5-acre lot in eastern Newark: a seven-story building that would resemble one of the company's baskets.
-The 180,000-square-foot building, located near the intersection of Route 16 and Ohio Route 146, was difficult to design and build because the upper floors were wider than the floors below them; for example, the second floor has 20,000 square feet and the top floor has to 25,000 square feet.
+The 180,000-square-foot building, located along Ohio State Route 16 on the east side of Newark, was difficult to design and build because the upper floors were wider than the floors below them; for example, the second floor is 20,000 ft² and the top floor is 25,000 ft².
 The basket handles weigh almost 150 tons and can be heated during cold weather to prevent ice from falling onto the building's glass roof.
 The building opened in 1997.

-The company stopped paying property taxes on the building at the end of 2014.
-Employees moved out in 2016.
+The company stopped paying property taxes on the building at the end of 2014, and employees moved out in 2016.

 In December 2017, the building was purchased for $1.2 million by Steve Coon, a Canton, Ohio-based developer who owns Coon Restoration, and his partner, Bobby George of Cleveland.
 By November 2018, the pair had put it up for sale.
 In 2019, Coon said the building had not sold, that he was planning to turn the building into a luxury hotel, and that he was working to have the building added to the National Register of Historic Places.